Arrested New Orleans jail worker says he helped inmates to escape after stabbing threat

 “There were failures, failures in our personnel,” Hutson said.

-A growing number of state and local officials have said blame for the escape rests squarely on Hutson for failing her responsibility to keep inmates locked up.
+A growing number of state and local officials have said blame for the escape rests squarely on Hutson.

-“As sheriff I take fully accountability for this failure,” Hutson told the New Orleans City Council on Tuesday.
+“As sheriff I take fully accountability for this failure,” the sheriff told the New Orleans City Council on Tuesday.
 “Our community deserves answers and more importantly it deserves action.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.